-Everyone is welcome; we meet on Tuesday after school by the climbing wall at 3.30pm to 5.00pm.
+Everyone is welcome, we meet on Tuesday after school by the climbing wall at 3.30pm to 5.00pm.
 Climbing club novices or experienced climbers are welcome, equipment provided, but bring loose fitting jogging pants or trousers (not jeans), T-shirts, jumper and trainers.
 We use the wall, and when possible go further afield and climb or abseil outdoors.
 A fee of £20.00 will be charged for the upkeep of equipment.
-Please see Mr Murphy, in Art for further information.
+Please see Mr Murphy for further information.

 Debating and Public Speaking - 'Beechen Orators':

 Years 8 and upwards are welcome to take part in this lunchtime club, 1.15pm to 2.15pm on Mondays in Lincoln Room- English Block.

 A diverse range of subjects are debated in what is a lively and sociable society.
 All will develop the ability to talk knowledgably about issues they feel strongly about and learn how to argue in a persuasive and cogent style.
 The society aims to compete strongly in external competitions, where pupils and students will get the opportunity to impress speakers from other schools with their rhetorical prowess!
 Please see Mr West and Mr Saunders for further information.